INE5605/.github/profile/README.md

 # 👋 Hi there 👋

-- 💻 This organization was made to arrange Object-Oriented Systems I's exercises subject 💻
+- 💻 This organization was made to arrange Object-Oriented Systems I's exercises 💻
 - 🏫 We are a duo of students of Universidade Federal de Santa Catarina 2023.2 🏫

 # Duo